2. Material Accounting Policies

 A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.

 For assets measured at fair value, gains and losses will either be recorded in profit or loss or other comprehensive income.
 For investments in debt instruments, this will depend on the business model in which the investment is held.
-For investments in equity instruments, this will depend on whether the company has made an irrevocable election at the time of initial recognition to account for the equity investment at fair value through other comprehensive income.
+For investments in equity instruments, this will depend on whether the Company has made an irrevocable election at the time of initial recognition to account for subsequent changes in the fair value in other comprehensive income.

-For impairment purposes significant financial assets are tested on an individual basis, other financial assets are assessed collectively in Company that share similar credit risk characteristics.
+For impairment purposes, material financial assets are tested on an individual basis and other financial assets are assessed collectively in groups that share similar credit risk characteristics.

 Measurement